 Symphony Orchestra made its debut in the 1997-98 season.
 It was created to provide an opportunity for advanced players to continue to grow musically prior to moving into the Principal Orchestra.
 Symphony is conducted by Lynda Smith.

 Concert Orchestra was formed in 1980 to accommodate younger musicians who demonstrate an interest in a youth symphony experience.
 Concert Orchestra provides its musicians with the opportunity to perform at an advanced level while gaining valuable experience and training prior to entering the Symphony Orchestra.
 Concert is conducted by Erica Messina.

-The GBYO Jazz Ensembles play jazz classics with a “Big Band” sound.
+The GBYO Jazz Orchestras play jazz classics with a “Big Band” sound.
 Each contains four sections: saxophones, trumpets, trombones and rhythm (piano, bass, drums and guitar), with a few French horns, clarinets and flutes included to add to the sound.
 Throughout the ‘thirties and ‘forties, and well into ‘seventies, there were big bands traveling the U.S. and indeed, the world, playing for concerts, dances and festivals.
-The GBYO Jazz Ensembles seek to explore and perform repertoire from past and present in an integrated effort to keep this exciting musical medium alive and well.
-Both Jazz Ensembles meet after the other ensembles finish rehearsal.
+The GBYO Jazz Orchestras seek to explore and perform repertoire from past and present in an integrated effort to keep this exciting musical medium alive and well.
+Both Jazz Orchestraa meet after the other ensembles finish rehearsal.
 Students who wish to audition for Jazz must be enrolled in one of the other GBYO ensembles.
-Jazz Ensemble 1 is conducted by renowned jazz pianist Dr. Rex Cadwallader and is for more experienced musicians.
-Because of the popularity of GBYO’s Jazz program, a second Jazz Ensemble was created for the 2017-18 season.
+Jazz Orchestra 1 is conducted by renowned jazz pianist Dr. Rex Cadwallader and is for more experienced musicians.
+Because of the popularity of GBYO’s Jazz program, a second Jazz Orchestra was added in the 2017-18 season.
 It is conducted by Geoffrey Brookes.